Oolufunmi/24days-Sql-Challenge-calendar-solutions/README.md

-# SQL Advent Calendar 2024
+# SQL Advent Calendar 2025

-This repository contains my solutions to Interview Master's 24-day SQL Advent Calendar challenge.
+This repository contains my solutions to a 24-day SQL challenge focused on real-world data analysis problems.

+The challenge spans easy, intermediate, and advanced SQL concepts, including aggregations, joins, subqueries, CTEs, and window functions.

+It reflects my progression as an intermediate SQL practitioner, strengthening problem-solving skills through consistent daily practice.

 ## About the Challenge